facelessuser/backrefs/docs/src/markdown/refs.md

 POSIX style character classes have also been extended to allow for specifying normal Unicode properties as well.
-Any Unicode property, outside the compatibility properties, will be accepted in the bracket extension form and behave just like normal Unicode properities.
+Any Unicode property, outside the compatibility properties, will be accepted in the bracket extension form and behave just like normal Unicode properties.
 To illustrate, the following are equivalent:

 -   `[[:math:]]` == `[\p{math}]`
 -   `[[:scx=latin:]]` == `[\p{scx: latin}]`